hyperledger/bevel/platforms/hyperledger-besu/configuration/roles/create/validator_node/Readme.md

 **when**: *add_new_org* is true.

 #### 12. Generate the nodeAddress for and key.pub for new validator
+ This task creates the node address and pub key for each new peer

+**include_task**: enode_data.yaml
- This task creates the node address for each peer **shell**: This task generates the nodeAddress and public key for the new validator node placed in node directories **when**: Condition specified here, It runs only when, besu binary is not found or crypto material are not found in vault.
+**shell**: This task generates the nodeAddress and public key for the new validator node placed in node directories **loop**: loop over the new peers of validator organizations **loop_control**: validator new needs to have the variable status as new.

+    loop_var: loop variable used for iterating the loop.

 #### 13. Touch file to store information for validators
  This file stores the address of the validator nodes